bible-technology/scribe-docs/docs/autographa-live/Test.md

 | 13     | **Column layout selector buttons** | The **Column layout selector** buttons help you to create multiple columns of reference texts.                                                                                                                          |
 | 14     | **Zoom in and zoom out**           | The **Zoom in and zoom out** helps you to increase or decrease the font size.                                                                                                                                           |

-_Table 1.2.1 - Buttons and options in main workspace user interface_
+_Table 1.2.1 - Buttons and options in Workspace user interface_

-The figure 1.2.1.2 given below displays the two different panes in the main workspace
+The figure 1.2.1.2 given below displays the two different panes in the Workspace

 ![alt text](../../static/AutographaLiveImages/Getting_Started/main-workspace-ui-fig-1.2.1.2.jpg 'Reference pane and Translation pane')
 _Figure 1.2.1.2 - Reference pane and Translation pane_